auyer/rcpassos.me/posts/synchronous-cicd-workflow-response-argocd/index.md

          -n argocd -o jsonpath="{.data.username}" | base64 -d && echo)
 ```

-Since this workflow is shared across multiple applications, these next steps will read the application name and namespace from its YAML file.
+Since this workflow is shared across multiple applications, the following steps will read the application name and namespace from its YAML file.
-It is the relative path to the application YAML definition.
+It is the relative path to the definition of the application YAML.

 ```bash
 APP_NAME=$(cat ${{ inputs.argo_applications_path }} | yq -r .metadata.name)